 This network might seem chaotic, but it actually works in your favor since you are harder to trace by a powerful third party (like the NSA).
 The point is that a VPN service provider should support a lot of IP addresses (the more, the better).

 VPN authorization and encryption

-On the other hand, it cannot be used without third-party software (doesn’t have native support like PPTP).
-Unless there’s a default, optimized configuration bundled with the OpenVPN client, it requires a bit of investigation to be able to set it up (not as easy as PPTP), which can lead to a data breach if it’s not configured properly.
-On top of this, OpenVPN doesn’t currently support mobiles.
+On the other hand, it cannot be used without third-party software because it does not have native support like PPTP.
+Unless there is a default, optimized configuration bundled with the OpenVPN client, it requires a bit of investigation to be able to set it up, since it is not as easy as PPTP.

 VPN addressing and routing

 Besides receiving a new IP address once it is created, a VPN connection has to make sure it is secure and not routed through the public Internet, which would mean exposing your machine to hackers.